AthemiS13/Flory/Documentation.md

 Path: `/log/log.txt` (single file strategy)
 - Each log entry is a single CSV line appended at the interval `loggingIntervalMs` (default 60000 ms).
 Line format:
-  timestamp,soilPercent,waterPercent,temp,hum,pumpOn,timeSynced
+  timestamp,soilPercent,waterPercent,temp,hum,pumpOn,timeSynced,pumpActivations,pumpOnMs
+Notes:
+  - `pumpActivations` and `pumpOnMs` are present on newer firmware.
+Older logs may only have the first 7 columns; clients should parse these fields as optional.
-Note: the firmware writes a CSV header row to `/log/log.txt` whenever the file is created or truncated.
+  - The firmware writes a CSV header row to `/log/log.txt` whenever the file is created or truncated.
 Parsers should skip the first line if present.
 Field meanings:
   - timestamp: "YYYY-MM-DD HH:MM:SS" when NTP/time available, otherwise "ms:<millis>"
   - soilPercent: float 0..100 (computed from calibrated mapping; no raw ADC value is logged)